 - Communication Systems

 The type of owner or client needs to be considered when developing the commissioning plan as the amount of risk, security requirements, and investment varies based on the organization and/or industry of which the Owner is a part of.
 Regulated industries and governmental agencies are at the high end of the low tolerance / high investment scale.
-While social and civic organizations such as cultural institutions and schools often have a higher tolerance and lower investment in cyber security.
+Social and civic organizations such as cultural institutions and schools often have a higher tolerance and lower investment in cybersecurity.
 Ideally, these considerations will be captured as part of the OPR.